-‘No worst, there is none.’ by Gerald Manley Hopkins is a fourteen line sonnet that is separated into two stanzas.
+‘No worst, there is none.’ by Gerard Manley Hopkins is a fourteen-line sonnet that is separated into two stanzas.
 The first is made up of eight lines, known as an octet, and the second: six, or a sestet.
 This piece is one of a few included in Hopkins self-proclaimed “Terrible Sonnets.”
 These works were written in the 1880s while Hopkins worked to escape from depression.
-His personal despair is evident within these texts.
+His personal despair is evident in these texts.
 Another included in this same category of sonnets is, ‘I wake and feel the fell of Dark, not day.’

 The lines follow the structured rhyme scheme of a Petrarchan sonnet.
 This means that the first octet conforms to a pattern of ABBAABBA.
 Within the Petrarchan form, the second set of lines can utilize almost any pattern.
 There are a few that are more common than others, such as CDCDC, the pattern used by Hopkins.

 The poem begins with the speaker stating that he is in a place that is so bad it would be almost impossible to tell if it got worse.
 When more pangs come, he’ll feel them though as they’ve learned to from the “forepangs,” or those which came before.
 He goes on to appeal to God, Jesus, and Mary for help.
 He feels as if they have abandoned him.

 In the next set of lines the speaker goes on to discuss his own sorrow as a herd of various pains.
 They all stem from the common “world-pain.”
 That is, the greater unhappiness that is inherent to the human condition.
 Luckily, or unluckily, the speaker’s pain comes and goes, at least to an extent.
 The “lull” that he speaks of is later defined as death itself, or more often, as sleep at the end of the day.
 These are the only things he has to look forward to.